scaleway/natasha/docs/DPDK_INITIALIZATION.md

 queue_id=1 and so on.

 - **nb_rx_desc**: the number of receive descriptors to allocate for the receive ring.
-We use 128 because that's the value used everywhere in DPDK sample applications, but we should find a way to ensure this is a good value, probably by checking there are always enough free descriptors.
+Almost everywhere in DPDK sample applications, 128 is used.
+After some benchmarks, we got packet loss during traffic peaks when using 128 because this buffer size is too small. nb_rx_desc can be up to 4096 but — according to guys from Intel on #DPDK @freenode — performances start decreasing when this value is too big.
+We use 1024.

 - **socket_id**: the NUMA socket ID of the core.